EvelynSays/mixed_messages/README.md

 # Running a JavaScript File with Node.js

 This repository contains a JavaScript file that can be executed using Node.js.

+**<u>The JavaScript file will generate a random Pokemon themed message for you!</u>**

 Follow the steps below to run the file on your local machine:

 ## Prerequisites